Are you interested in climate change and environmental justice issues? Do you enjoy meaningfully engaging with members of your community?

 Applications for the 2022-23 Community Climate Ambassadors Program closed on Sunday, June 26.
 Individuals who are selected for the program will be notified by the end of July 2022.

 If you have any questions about the program, please contact email@example.com.

 Left photo, back from left to right: Kiounis Williams, Lourdes Kaman, Lynn Huynh, KB, AJ Gomez, Chelsea Gomez.
 Front from left to right: Deborah Beresky, Nakyshia Fralin, Sheridan Ray, Andrea Casares, Sayuri Yamanaka, and Celine Rendon (Office of Sustainability Staff) Right photo, from left to right: Taylor Huntley and Dianna Dean

-Over six months, the Community Climate Ambassadors held 35 engagement events, such as gatherings, one-on-one interviews, personalized surveys, worksheets, and more.
-Over 70 people participated in the ambassadors’ events or completed ambassador-distributed surveys.
+The first Community Climate Ambassador cohort consisted of 12 individuals whose primary role was to engage people in their network in conversations about climate issues and share their findings with City staff.
+Over six months, the Ambassadors held 35 engagement events, including gatherings, one-on-one interviews, personalized surveys, worksheets, and more.
+Over 70 people participated in the Ambassadors' events or completed Ambassador-distributed surveys.
 We analyzed the ambassadors' 50+ interview reports and noted major themes that were integrated into the Climate Equity Plan.